 Marginal notes on Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014)

 Most Westerners would be surprised to learn that many Easterners consider Tahrir-type protests to be cunning plots by the West against objectionable Eastern regimes.
-That conspiracy theory looks plausible only until you observe similar protests happening in Western countries.
+But that conspiracy theory, popular in the East, looks plausible only until you observe similar protests happening in Western countries.

-No doubts, crafty conspirators will always seek to confuse evil regimes.
-But there is more to it than that: a common factor that relates to time rather than to place, as evidenced by how many protests in different corners of the world occurred in 2011.
+No doubts, crafty western conspirators and the world government will always seek to crush the sovereignty of the unfavourable regimes.
+But there is more to it than that.
+In fact, the protests of the same nature occurred in countries that seemingly align with the world government, if not host it.
+Behind those protests, there was a common factor that relates to time rather than to place, as evidenced by how many protests in different corners of the world occurred in 2011.
 Something happened in multiple places at that time.
 This “something” appears to be somehow connected to the Internet and how it had affected society by the end of the 2000s.

-Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014, available on Amazon) offers readers three things:
+Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014; the second, 2018 edition is available on Amazon) offers readers three things:

 1) A scrupulous analysis of the sequence of protests occurring around 2011 and thereafter.